rocketstation/black-box/README.md

     internal: propsInternal,
     ...props
   },
-  p: (rulesFn || rulesObj),
+  p: [...(rulesFn || rulesObj)],
   s: children,
 })
 ```
 creates & returns React elements.
 All config keys are optional

 - **b** - stands for behavior.
 Accepts any valid React props and passes them to Fela's `renderRule` & React's `createElement` method.
 Internal props will be only passed to Fela's `renderRule`
 - **p** - stands for presentation.
 Accepts any valid [Fela rule](http://fela.js.org/docs/basics/Rules.html).
-If object passed, it will be converted into function automatically
+If object is passed, it will be converted into function automatically.
+If array is passed, it will combine all elements with `combineRules`
 - **s** - stands for structure.
 Accepts any valid React children and passes them to React's `createElement` method